 From 1975 until his retirement in 1984, Dr. Hayes continued to serve as staff psychiatrist for several Louisville hospitals.
 He passed on March 25, 1997 of heart failure at Columbia Hospital Audubon in Louisville and was laid to rest at Elkhorn Cemetery in Campbellsville Kentucky.
 After Dr. Hayes death, his widow Mrs. Jean Sawyer Hayes met with previous E.P.
 “Tom” Sawyer Park manager Rita Stosberg in the spring of 2003 to discuss her interest in creating a permanent and meaningful memorial honoring her both her late husbands.

 Mrs. Hayes generously offered to match state funds for construction of a community center with the mission to provide a facility where park patrons can gather for special events, meetings and educational opportunities.
 Ground breaking for the community center took place in April 2008 and the building opened and hosted its first event in May 2009.

-Dr. David Irogoyen – The Twenty First Director
+Dr. David Irogoyen – The Twenty-Seventh Director

 Dr. David Ernest Irigoyen was born November 15, 1927 in Oruno, Bolivia to Aurelio and Ernestina Irigoyen.
 He studied and received his medical degree at Saint Simons University in Cochabamba, Bolivia in 1953.